webfactor/laravel-backpack-instant-fields/README.md

 ### Request validation

 You can also use Request Validation!
-Just set the `$ajaxStoreRequest` property by using the provided setter method:
+Just set the `$ajaxStoreRequest` and/or `$ajaxUpdateRequest` property by using the provided setter method:

 ```php
 <?php